Is Squarespace Good for Blogging?

 • No native support for structured data beyond basic Open Graph tags

-• Content export is limited - moving away from Squarespace requires manual migration for most content types
+• Content export is limited, moving away from Squarespace requires manual migration for most content types

 These limitations matter more as your blog grows.
 A blog with 50 posts will not notice most of them.
 A blog with 500 posts might find the lack of advanced organization and SEO tools frustrating.